 - Submit content that you already have that fits

 But the main goal here is to find the other sites that link to this broken link – like industry sites and blogs – and tell them you have content to save the day.

-Use this in conjunction with the Wayback Machine earlier to create super specific content to fit the link, too.
+Use this in conjunction with the Wayback Machine earlier to create super specific content.

 #16 – Seed Keywords